JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 All options must begin with `--`.\
 All result files must begin with `ds3_rr_results`.

-If no files or directories are given, the program will use the current working directory.
+If no files or directories are given, the program will use the directory containing the executable/script.

+<br/><br/>
 Directory searches are recursive by default.
 Disable this with the `--nonrecursive` option.\
 Only directories given AFTER the --nonrecursive option will be nonrecursive.